abdullahnaeemmalik/abdullahnaeemmalik.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD candidate for Pure Math at Florida State University, working on applied category theory and machine learning.
 My supervisor is Dr. Tyler Foster.
+What got me into math was the what makes us human and how we're positioned in the world -- how on earth did we come up with mere formal mathematical symbols to mean so much?!
+My primary research interests are in the foundations of math and physics, which evolved into dabbling with quantum computing, foundations of quantum mechanics, and machine learning.

-I'm interested in the foundations of math and physics, and I hope to use these fundamentals to advance science and society.
+I also don't want to build an ivory tower of questions and answers, only.
+I imagine they might be socially awkward, so I hope to use these fundamentals to advance science and society.
+My guiding manifesto comes from the Azimuth Project.